Arthur-Brouwers/ArthurBrouwersS4AI/Documentation/Evaluations/Evaluation 4.md

     <th><strong>Explanation</strong></th>
     <td>
         <p>
           In my personal challenge, <a href="https://github.com/Arthur-Brouwers/ArthurBrouwersS4AI/blob/main/Documentation/Feedback.md#personal-challenge-feedback">I received positive feedback from Jacco Snoeren (15th December)</a> regarding my clear explanations and understanding of the algorithms' internal workings.
-I highlighted the three explainable AI principles in my open programme where additionaly I wrote a reflection on explainable AI.
-Furthermore, Nick Welman (15th December) acknowledged the clarity in my comments and explanations.
-Although there was room for improvement in explaining the models' inner workings, I actively addressed this feedback, resulting in enhanced transparency and interpretability.
+I highlighted the three explainable AI principles in my open programme where I additionaly wrote a reflection on explainable AI.
 The combination of positive feedback and continuous improvement efforts led to a proficiency level deemed "Proficient" in Explainable AI.
         </p>
     </td>
   </tr>